jmathur25/OSM_buildingdetector/README.md

 # OpenStreetMap Building Detector

 ![](demo.gif)
+A demo in Champaign, IL

 OpenStreetMap Building Detector was made to simplify and improve the mapping process on OpenStreetMap (https://www.openstreetmap.org/).
-At the moment, most OSM mappers do their work _by hand_, We built a Mask-RCNN, the current state of the art deep learning approach to object detection, to quickly detect buildings and improve mapping efficiency.
+At the moment, most OSM mappers do their work _by hand_.
+We built a Mask-RCNN, the current state of the art deep learning approach to object detection, to quickly detect buildings and improve mapping efficiency.
 With our platform, one can map a suburb in 10 minutes where previously it may have taken days if not weeks.

 # Quick Start
 It is recommended that you create a project environment to manage all the dependencies of this project.
 Anaconda is a good option if you are new to programming in Python / using environments.